FD vs RD – Understand The Difference Between FD and RD

 Tax implications and exemptions

 The interest earned from FDs is taxable as per the individual’s income tax slab.
 In contrast, the interest earned from RDs is fully taxable.
-However, both FDs and RDs offer tax-saving options like the 5-year tax-saving FD or the 5-year RD eligible for tax deductions under Section 80C of the Income Tax Act.
+However, both fixed deposit and recurring deposit are schemes that offer tax-saving options like the 5-year tax-saving FD or the 5-year RD eligible for tax deductions under Section 80C of the Income Tax Act.

 Fixed Deposits (FD) and Recurring Deposits (RD) are popular investment options that offer a fixed rate of return over a specific period.
 Understanding the differences between FD and RD is crucial for making an informed investment decision.
 Let’s delve into the details: